 Rainbows in the Bible hold such promise.
 Such hope, don’t they?
 In fact, we find several examples of rainbow symbolism in the Bible.
-Let’s take a look at Bible verses about rainbows and what they mean.
+Let’s take a look at Bible verses about the three rainbows in the Bible and what they mean.

 Rainbows are such a awesome phenomenon to witness.
 It doesn’t matter how many times I have seen them, each and every time they leave me in awe.
 I have to stop and praise God for His creative beauty and wondrous power.